Harin-Udu/My-Project-1/Readme.md

     pip install -r requirements.txt

+  7. Create the database to save the inputs using the below codes (in the terminal),

+    python manage.py makemigrations

+  8. Then run this code (in the terminal),

+    python manage.py migrate

-  7. Once the folder is open then go to the terminal of that folder and run the below code,
+  9. Once the folder is open then go to the terminal of that folder and run the below code,

     python manage.py runserver

-  8. Then run this code on the web to open the website,
+  10. Then run this code on the web to open the website,

     http://127.0.0.1:8000/